Multi-Specialty Recruitment Assessment

 Example topic: Respiratory

-A 25-year-old male is brought to the emergency department following a road traffic accident.
-He is in severe respiratory distress, with tachypnoea and hypotension.
-On examination, there is tracheal deviation to the left and decreased breath sounds on the right side.
-His jugular veins are distended.
-An urgent chest X-ray shows a large right-sided pneumothorax with mediastinal shift to the left.
-What is the most appropriate immediate management for this patient?
+A 25-year-old male arrives at the emergency department post road traffic accident.
+He is experiencing severe respiratory distress, with increased respiratory rate and low blood pressure.
+On examination, there is evidence of tracheal deviation to the left and reduced breath sounds on the right.
+His jugular veins appear distended.
+An emergency chest X-ray reveals a large pneumothorax on the right side accompanied by leftward mediastinal shift.
+What is the most appropriate immediate intervention for this patient?

 1.